kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 $ sudo ./build.sh
 ```

-Please copy all the files in `./binaries` into `/opt/bin` of every machine you want to run as Kubernetes cluster node.
+Please copy all the files in `./binaries` into `/opt/bin` of every machine you want to run as LMKTFY cluster node.

-Alternatively, if your Kubernetes nodes have access to Internet, you can copy `cluster/ubuntu-cluster` directory to every node and run:
+Alternatively, if your LMKTFY nodes have access to Internet, you can copy `cluster/ubuntu-cluster` directory to every node and run:
 ```
 # in every node
 $ cd cluster/ubuntu-cluster